bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 #### technical concepts

 - Random assignment
-- Comparative studies timeline
 - Hypothesis of absolutely no effect
  - timeline of comparative studies & associated distinctions (covariates vs "baseline" vs outcomes variables)
  - rerandomization test of a strict null hypothesis
- - $\mu$ vs $\mu_{t}/\mu_{c}$ vs $\mu_{t}(x)/\mu_{c}(x)$
+ - $\mu$ vs $\mu_{t}/\mu_{c}$ vs $y_{ti}/y_{ci}$

 #### broader concepts

-- Causal relativity: Documenting causation calls for comparison.
-Whether the comparison of two groups is legitimate, apples-to-apples, is only partly a function of how similar the two groups are; it's also contextual:
+- Causal relativity: Statistical arguments for causation call for comparison.
+Whether the comparison of two groups is legitimate is **not** essentially a function of how similar the two groups are; rather it's contextual:
-- 	- random assignment
+  - random assignment certainly sets the stage (there may be other ways)
-	- how much is known about baseline characteristics
-	- sample size
-	- ...
- - In statistical computations, expect to err.
-Trust but validate.
- - ACEs vs FACEs
-- Widely agreed that RCTs suffice to establish causation in social and medical science.
-Less agreement re whether an RCT is necessary, importance of merely establishing causation.
+  - proper calibration of how large a difference has to be to be "real" vs "chance"
+  - one does need a "large sample" -- but check your intuition about "large".